TikTok Safety Tips

 Limit comments.
 TikTok comments can be inappropriate.
 Restrict the audience that can post comments on kids' videos to Friends only -- or turn them off entirely.

 Limit time and inappropriate content.
 TikTok offers features to help limit kids' time on the app as well as videos that may be inappropriate.
 You can protect these settings with a passcode so kids can't change them back.
+Alternatively, you can download the TikTok app and use the Family Pairing feature to manage your kid's account from your phone.

 Related Advice & Top Picks